Decide what you want to showcase

 Put your entry into context

-A good submission will clearly indicate the business transformation, change or need that was being addressed, the driver for the initiative, the intended outcome, and of course, the role that HR played.
+A good submission will clearly indicate the business transformation, change or need that was being addressed, the driver for the initiative, the intended outcome, your overall approach, and the specific role that you/your team played.
 Think about whether the project linked to a change in business strategy, market conditions or legislation?
 Or whether it was implemented to enable a specific part of the organisation to be more effective?

 Some people aspects are generic to all categories: